khaors/geocompr/main.md

 The coordinates for the non-landslide points were sampled randomly from the study area, with the restriction that they must fall outside a small buffer around the landslide polygons.
 There are 175 landslide points and 1360 non-landslide, as shown by `summary(landslides)`.
-To make number of landslide and non-landslide points balacned, let's sample 175 from the 1360 non-landslide points.
+To make number of landslide and non-landslide points balanced, let us sample 175 from the 1360 non-landslide points.

 ```r